rachayita/OpsNotes/rust/rust.md

 - pushing values on stack is not considered allocating

 ## array
-- Rust requires array indices to be usize values.
+- array indices are usize values
 - array is `'static`
 - instead use `Iterator::map` by calling `.iter()` or `.into_iter()` on array as
   - [T; N]::map is only necessary if needed a new array of same size in result